Once your baby is six months old, they will be ready for their first foods. It can be daunting so here are some tips get you started.

 8. Try, try, and try again

 If your baby will not try or does not like something the first time you offer it, don’t be disheartened.
-Keep offering a variety of nutritious foods, again and again.
+Keep offering a variety of nutritious foods, again and again (NHS, no date).

-Even if your baby has refused something many times, they can often change their minds later on.
+Even if your baby has refused something many times, babies often change their minds later on.

 9. Milk feeds

-Carry on offering breast milk or formula feeds as before.
-Milk is still your baby’s main source of nutrition until they are one year old (NHS Choices, 2018).
-When your baby needs less milk, they will reduce the amount of milk they drink themselves.
+Carry on offering breastmilk or formula feeds as before.
+Milk is still your baby’s main source of nutrition until they are one year old (NHS, 2019).
+When your baby needs less milk, they will reduce the amount of milk they drink by themselves.

 10. Thirsty work

-It’s a good idea to encourage your baby to drink water out of a cup from six months old (NHS Choices, 2018).
+It’s a good idea to encourage your baby to drink water out of a cup from six months old (NHS, 2018b).

 Whether your baby is breastfed or bottle-fed, offering them tap water with meals is a good idea.
 Tap water is better for your little one’s teeth than sweetened drinks that can cause tooth decay.